 Keystore Certificate Extractor Utility

-The Keystore Certificate Extractor Utility exports certificates from the Controller's Java keystore and writes them to an agent truststore.
-You can run this utility the agent distribution on the Controller:
+The Keystore Certificate Extractor Utility exports certificates from the Controller's Java keystore and writes them to an Agent truststore.
+You can run this utility with the Agent distribution on the Controller:

 The full path to the Controller's keystore: